-Monkeypox outbreak in Europe 'largest ever' in region as cases cross 100
+WHO calls emergency meeting as monkeypox cases top 100 in Europe

 In Britain, where 20 cases have been now confirmed, the UK Health Security Agency said the recent cases in the country were predominantly among men who self-identified as gay, bisexual or men who have sex with men.

+Portugal detected nine more cases on Friday, taking its total to 23.

-The 14 cases in Portugal that were all detected in sexual health clinics are also in men who self-identify as gay, bisexual or men who have sex with men.
+The previous tally of 14 cases were all detected in sexual health clinics and were men aged between 20 and 40 years old who self-identified as gay, bisexual or men who have sex with men.

-It is too early to say if the illness has morphed into a sexually transmitted disease, said Alessio D'Amato, health commissioner of the Lazio region in Italy.
+It was too early to say if the illness has morphed into a sexually transmitted disease, said Alessio D'Amato, health commissioner of the Lazio region in Italy.
 Three cases have been reported so far in the country. read more

-Sexual contact, by definition, is close contact, added Stuart Neil, professor of virology at Kings College London.

-"The idea that there's some sort of sexual transmission in this, I think, is a little bit of a stretch," he said.
+"The idea that there's some sort of sexual transmission in this, I think, is a little bit of a stretch," said Stuart Neil, professor of virology at Kings College London.

 Scientists are sequencing the virus from different cases to see if they are linked, the WHO has said.
 The agency is expected to provide an update soon.